-NOTE: The official 2007-2008 School Report Card has not yet been formally approved in time for inclusion in this report.
-Below is the final draft submitted.
+NOTE: The official 2008-2009 School Report Card has not yet been formally approved in time for inclusion in this report.
 If major changes or assessments are made, a revised report will be forwarded when formally adopted by the Education Oversight Committee.
 GSSM does not anticipate any lowering of previous years' all-excellent ratings, both Absolute and Improvement.